 The international treaties of Ukraine are collected in Zibrannia chynnykh mizhnarodnyhk dogovoriv Ukrainy (the Collection of Current International Treaties of Ukraine) and Ofitsiyny Visnyk Ukrainy (Official Reporter of Ukraine).
 The Ministry of Foreign Affairs administers the system of registration of the texts of the international agreements.

-The only English language specialized printed edition containing Ukrainian laws and materials on business is the monthly magazine The Ukrainian Journal of Business Law (UJBL).
+The only English-language specialized printed edition containing Ukrainian laws and materials on business is the monthly Ukrainian Journal of Business Law (UJBL).
 The website of the Parliament provides free access to the electronic Ukrainian legislation database, which, inter alia, includes current documents of

-- the Verkhovna Rada of Ukraine;
+- the Parliament of Ukraine

-- the President of Ukraine; and
+- the President of Ukraine

-- the Cabinet of Ministers of Ukraine.
+- the Cabinet of Ministers of Ukraine

 The fee-based computer legal systems LIGA-ZAKON and the Legal Acts of Ukraine (NAU) are reliable sources of legal and business information.
 In addition to the texts of normative acts, the systems contain legislation of Kyiv as a capital of Ukraine and regions, draft laws with commentaries, materials on court practice, standard business forms, legislation monitoring, glossary, reference materials etc. The built-in automatic translator in Russian and English works in the background mode.

-- Naukova Dumka - scientific and educational editions;
+- Naukova Dumka - scientific and educational editions

-- Justinian - legal periodicals, commented codes, legal acts, monographs by Ukrainian and foreign scholars;
+- Justinian - legal periodicals, commented codes, legal acts, monographs by Ukrainian and foreign scholars

-- Yurincom Inter - legal periodicals and books.
+- Yurincom Inter - legal periodicals and books

 The legal market in Ukraine is represented by both international and local law firms.
 Specified below are some of the major law firms according to the Legal 500 Ukraine.

-- Avellum is one of the leading full-service law firms in Ukraine with key strength in finance, M&A, and dispute resolution;
+- Avellum is one of the leading full-service law firms in Ukraine with key strength in finance, M&A, and dispute resolution

-- Ilyashev & Partners is one of the most authoritative full-service law firms of CEE region, which provides services in almost every practice area to well-known European and American companies, leading Ukrainian companies and financial institutions, law offices, government agencies and consulting companies in Ukraine and overseas;
+- Ilyashev & Partners is one of the most authoritative full-service law firms of CEE region, which provides services in almost every practice area to well-known European and American companies, leading Ukrainian companies and financial institutions, law offices, government agencies, and consulting companies in Ukraine and overseas

-- Ukrainian law and legal issues (in English & Ukrainian);
+- Ukrainian law and legal issues (in English & Ukrainian)

 - Page with information on Ukrainian legal resources at the New York University School of Law Library’s electronic portal